01-edu/public/subjects/go-reloaded.en.md

 One more detail.
 This time the project will be corrected by auditors.
 The auditors will be others students and you will be an auditor as well.

 We advise you to create your own tests for yourself and for when you will correct your students.

+---

 ## atoi

 ### Allowed functions

+- `"--cast"`

 ### Instructions